 Students directed to withdraw from the College during the withdrawal period will receive a grade of "W" on all courses in which they are enrolled.
 After the withdrawal period, the student will receive the grade earned for the course.

-Please refer to the Withdrawal Refund Policy on pages 26 and 192 of the catalog.
+Please refer to the Withdrawal Refund Policy on page 20 and page 201 of the Catalog.